mcjazzyfunky/js-widgets/README.md

-# jsWidgets
+# js-widgets

+/js-widgets/ is a UI library with a differnt API that you usally see for VDOM UI libraries.
-Just a R&D project to noodle around with some alternative approaches and APIs for UI development.
+It's just a R&D project to noodle around with some alternative approaches and APIs for UI development.
+Important: It is not planned that /js-widgets/ will ever be used in production.

 Disclaimer: This is just an initial draft of README.
 A lot is missing ....